INGEOTEC/NLP-Course/topics/04NGramLM.md

 It can be observed from the table that the probability using the Laplace method is reduced for the same bigram; on the other hand, the mass corresponding to unknown words given the starting symbol is: $$1 - \sum \mathbb P(\mathcal X_\ell \mid \mathcal X_{\ell - 1}=\epsilon_s) \approx 0.7541.$$

 The Perplexity can be computed using the method described previously; however, the Laplace Smoothing modifies how the conditional probability is calculated.
-The following code considers the use of Laplace smoothing; it can be observed that the probability of a sequence is obtained even for the unknown words.
+The Perplexity method uses a helper function that is the conditional probability in the standard case.
+In the Laplace smoothing, the helper function considers the case where the next word is unknown, and even when both words are not known, this can be observed in the following code.

 ```python
 def laplace(a, b):